Home

 Adobe PDF file (Please fill out info form) Contrabassoon Part

 MP3 file Word file Eventide is a collection of studies written for members of the Vermont Contemporary Music Ensemble.
 It explored the sonic and stylistic relationships among the three instruments, from spatial music through jazz-influenced swing through song.
-(Parts available soon.)
-Non-streaming (downloadable) MP3.
-(Play link to immediate left is performance of movements 1, 3 and 4) Available from Frog Peak Music
+(Play link to immediate left is a performance of movements 1, 3 and 4) Available from Frog Peak Music

 Adobe PDF file (Please fill out info form) Violoncello Part